nlpersECJTU/NLP-Projects-For-Beginner/README.md

    - Paper2: Learning Semantic Representations of Users and Products for Document Level Sentiment Classification (ACL 2015)
    - Paper3: Improving Review Representations with User Attention and Product Attention for Sentiment Classification (AAAI 2018)
    - Web: https://blog.csdn.net/malefactor/article/details/78767781

-   1. Hierarchical Attention Model without User and Product Attributes (HAN) : P2 Text Classification/SentimentUP/HAN.
+   1. Hierarchical Attention Model without User and Product Attributes (HAN, Paper1) : P2 Text Classification/SentimentUP/HAN.
-   2. Hierarchical Attention Model With User and Product Attributes (HAN_UP) : P2 Text Classification/SentimentUP/HAN_UP.
+   2. Hierarchical Attention Model With User and Product Attributes (HAN_UP, Similar to Paper3) : P2 Text Classification/SentimentUP/HAN_UP.
-                   Different from the model in AAAI 2018, we leverage User and Prodcut attributes in different ways.
+                   Different from the model in Paper3, we leverage User and Prodcut attributes in different ways.
                    Specifically, the User attribute is incorporated at word-level, sentence-level and document level in a fusion way,
                    while the Product attribute is incorporated into word-level and sentence-level attention mechanisms following AAAI 2018.
    4. Data: the Yelp 2013, Yelp 2014, IMDB datasets are provided by authors of Paper2.